codefellows-seattle-301d21/12-deployment/PORTFOLIO-ASSIGNMENT.md

 Ready to share your portfolio with the world?
 Yes!
 Your mom will be so proud.

-Use what you practiced in pairs to deploy your portfolio site.
-The user stories are basically the same.

 ## User Stories: MVP
  1. As a developer, I want my portfolio to run in a development environment that closely matches production, so that I can reduce bugs related to infrastructure surprises.
   - You'll need to create a new Heroku app, and link it to your portfolio